Home

 5. Assessing the Axis on an ECG

 The axis of the heart refers to the general direction of the electrical activity during depolarization.
 Assessing the axis helps in identifying conditions such as left or right axis deviation, which can be associated with specific cardiac abnormalities like hypertrophy or conduction defects.
-The axis is determined by looking at the QRS complex in leads I, II, and III, as well as in the augmented limb leads (aVL, aVF).
-A normal axis lies between -30° and +90°.

-What Is A Normal Adult Heart Rate?
+What is A Normal Adult Heart Rate?

 A normal adult heart rate typically ranges from 60 to 100 beats per minute (bpm).
 If the heart rate exceeds 100 bpm, it's considered tachycardia, while a heart rate below 60 bpm is classified as bradycardia.